iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Tooling

-The `@itwin/core-webpack-tools` and `@itwin/backend-webpack-tools` packages have been updated to support [Webpack 5](https://webpack.js.org/) and now requires a peer dependency of _webpack@^5_.
+The `@itwin/core-webpack-tools` and `@itwin/backend-webpack-tools` packages have been updated to support [Webpack 5](https://webpack.js.org/) and now require a peer dependency of _webpack@^5_.
 Please refer to their [changelog](https://github.com/webpack/changelog-v5/blob/master/README.md) and [migration guide](https://github.com/webpack/changelog-v5/blob/master/MIGRATION%20GUIDE.md) as you update.
-If you would like to continue using _webpack@^4_, please use versions ~3.2.0 of these packages.

 ## Deprecations